naksha2-2/NLP_PROJEC/README.md

 # NLP_PROJECT

 Description
 The NLP Word Visualization project is a tool for visualizing textual data to gain insights into word usage, frequency, and relationships.
-Using techniques such as word clouds, word embeddings, and frequency distribution plots, this project helps analyze and understand textual datasets in a more interactive and informative way.
+Using techniques such as word clouds, word embeddings, and frequency distribution plots, this project helps analyze and understand textual datasets in a more interactive and informative way.This is one of the ML based projects based on the linear regression

 Features
 Word Cloud: Visualizes the most frequent words in a given text.